 Chris Patterson spent his entire working career in the commercial vehicle manufacturing industry, beginning with Canadian Kenworth Co., then Freightliner Corp., Volvo Trucks North America, and Daimler Trucks North America - from which he retired in 2009 as president and CEO.

-Since then, Chris has served as an independent director for Tomkins, PLC - owner of the Gates Corporation at the time, JELD-WEN, Inc., and FleetPride, Inc., and he is still an active member of the boards of Modine Manufacturing Co., Finning International, Inc., and AxleTech Inc.
+Since then, Chris has served as an independent director for Tomkins, PLC - owner of the Gates Corporation at the time, JELD-WEN, Inc., AxleTech, Inc., and FleetPride, Inc. He is still an active member of the boards of Modine Manufacturing Co. and Finning International, Inc.

 Chris holds both a bachelor of arts degree in economics and an MBA from the University of Western Ontario from his native Canada.

 Ann Wilson - Senior Vice President, Government Affairs, MEMA

 Ann Wilson serves as the senior vice president for government affairs for the Motor & Equipment Manufacturers Association (MEMA).
 In this position, she acts as the chief lobbyist for motor vehicle suppliers and MEMA's four market segment associations including AASA, HDMA, MERA, and OESA.